15 Most Popular Esports Games in 2024

 3. Dota 2

-Starting life as a modification of World of Warcraft, Dota quickly rose in popularity.
+Starting life as a modification of Warcraft III, Dota quickly rose in popularity.
 Its successor, Dota 2, refined the package, which has since emerged as the most lucrative and one of the most popular esports games in the world.

 Indeed, the numbers speak for themselves: a cumulative $300 million in prize money during more than a decade of its existence, peaking with the 2021 TI when the total prize pool was a record $40 million.